paritytech/helm-charts/charts/node/README.md

 New value was added to support this change:
 - `node.legacyRpcFlags`

+If your node is still using the old RPC flags, please set `node.legacyRpcFlags=true`

 ### v4.5.0 (⚠️ small change)

 The storage classes are now set to `""` by default instead of `"default"`.